“Just because you do not take an interest in politics, doesn’t mean politics won’t take an interest in you.” – Pericles

 I believe that most of us desire these things for ourselves, our friends, our family, and our neighbors.
-Equity in these things requires mutual consent of the governed. i.e. I want these things for you, and in return, you want these things for me.
+Equity in these things requires the mutual consent of the governed. i.e., I want these things for you, and in return, you want these things for me.
 In our mutual consent to allow these things to each other, we are benefited as an American Society.
 This is how 50 independent states operate as one.
-Somewhere along the way these ideas have seemingly been forgotten or replaced by pursuits of self-interest at any cost; whether they be well-intended pursuits by individuals, or nefariously pursued ends by wealthy and entrenched bureaucratic and corporate interests.
+Somewhere along the way, these ideas have seemingly been forgotten or replaced by pursuits of self-interest at any cost, whether they be well-intended pursuits by individuals or nefariously pursued ends by wealthy and entrenched bureaucratic and corporate interests.
 Federalism and the idea of self-governance are effectively extinct in America.
 Cultural, ideological, and political hegemony rule the day.

 A century or more of public policy has increasingly eroded the safeguard protections afforded by the U.S. Constitution, such that the American political system now works to perpetuate itself in spite of the Constitution, rather than afforded or confined by it.
 As such, a multi-tiered system of justice now exists in the general populace, perhaps not seen since the time of slavery or Jim Crow.
 Whereas the public dichotomy is divided along a political spectrum, a more nuanced but effectual dichotomy exists between those inside the sphere of influence and those outside of the sphere of influence.
 Those inside the sphere of influence are held to a different standard of justice from the general populace.